 The Iowa Campus Compact Engaged Campus Awards - The Engaged Campus Awards are designed to recognize the achievements of students, faculty, staff, alumni, community organizations, and AmeriCorps members for their work advancing the civic mission of higher education through community engagement and partnerships that positively impact students and communities.
-Nominations are being accepted for the 2021 awards in the categories of: Emerging Innovation, Community Collaboration, Civic-Minded Employer, and Alumni Leadership.
-Submit nominations by Feb.
-24.

 Past Award Winners:

 2020-2021 Awards Presidents' Student Leadership Award - Sydnei Washington; Presidents' Civic Engagement Leadership Award - Drake Athletic Department; Presidents' Community Partner Award - DART; Engaged Campus Award for Alumni Leadership - Pam Schoffner; Engaged Campus Award for Community Collaboration - Mark S. Cady Day of Public Service

 2019-2020 Awards Emerging Innovation Award - Drake Engaged Citizen Corps.
 President's Awards - Brittany Freeman (Student Leadership); Drake University Political Visitors Team: Rachel Paine Caufield, Scott Law, Matt Miller, Jarad Bernstein, Dani Peters, and Tony Tyler (Civic Engagement Leadership); Gregory & Suzie Glazer Burt Boys & Girls Club (Community Partner)